 Soak your beans of choice in water for 8-24 hours.
 I usually let them go for closer to the 24 hour mark, depending on the sprout.
 Some beans take longer to germinate than others.

 After soaking, empty the mixture into a container with holes in the bottom and sides.
-I tend to use a large yoghurt or margarine container into which I have made small puncture holes, but you could also use a strainer or colander depending on the bean.
+I tend to use a large yogurt or margarine container into which I have made small puncture holes, but you could also use a strainer or colander depending on the bean.
 Many other methods promote the use of a glass jar with a modified lid for drainage.
 I like using plastic containers because they're easy to come by and I can cover them (to guard against hungry critters) and keep them in a dark place.

 Twice daily, rinse your sprouts thoroughly.
 This aides the sprouting process and also helps with rinsing any husks or bitter residue off.